bathiya-94/Collusive-Trader-Group-Finder/README.md

 1. Use suitable unsupervised learning techniques with necessary justifications to identify both outlier trades (i.e., traded quantities) and traders in one selected stock in the given dataset.
 2. Also explain and implement an approach that can be used to identify collusive trader groups in the full dataset.

-This  project was carried  out in fullfillng requirements of the module EE7205 - Machine Learning , Faculty of Enginnering , University of Ruhuna.
+This  project was carried  out in fullfillng the requirements of the module EE7205 - Machine Learning , Faculty of Enginnering , University of Ruhuna.
 A complete  report of the project can be found in the PDF file